Skip to main content

 Testosterone itself is a fundamental signaling molecule for cardiovascular wellness in men.
 It interacts directly with the tissues of the heart and blood vessels.
 The hormone supports the function of the endothelium, the thin layer of cells lining your arteries.

 A healthy endothelium is flexible and produces nitric oxide, a substance that allows blood vessels to relax and widen, promoting healthy blood flow and pressure.
-When are within an optimal physiological range, the hormone contributes to this state of vascular compliance and efficiency.
+When testosterone levels are within an optimal physiological range, the hormone contributes to this state of vascular compliance and efficiency.
 It is a piece of a larger systemic puzzle involving metabolic rate, body composition, and inflammatory responses, all of which have direct consequences for the heart.

 Testosterone’s Role in Metabolic Health